Feverqwe/twiMonBot/README.md

-Twitch, Youtube, Mixer and GoodGame Livestream monitor
+Twitch, Youtube and GoodGame Livestream monitor
 =======

 This is a bot for Telegram.